What can mindfulness meditation do for your mental health?

 How can I try out meditation myself?

 One of the good things about mindfulness meditation is how easy it is to try for yourself.
-Start small with simple exercises that you can build on over time.
+Start with small, simple exercises and gradually build up over time.
 Keep in mind that there’s no perfect way to meditate and it’s not something you can fail at.
 If you decide to embark on your own mindfulness meditation journey, don’t feel discouraged if you don’t notice results right away.
 Meditation is a skill and it takes some practice.
 The more you practice, the better you will get.
 It can be tricky at first and it works best when you do it consistently.
 Remember to go at your own pace and don’t be too hard on yourself.

 What if meditation is not for you?

 The way meditation is discussed can sometimes make it sound like the cure for everything.
 In reality, not everyone has a good experience with meditation.
-If you try out meditation and it doesn’t have a positive impact on your life or if you simply don’t like it, that’s ok.
+If you try meditation and it doesn’t have a positive impact on your life or if you simply don’t like it, that’s ok.
 It doesn’t mean that you’re doing it wrong or that there’s something wrong with you.
 Meditation is just one of many ways that people support their mental wellbeing.
-There are lots of other things you can do to practise self-care, look after yourself and support your mental health.
+There are lots of other ways in which you can practise self-care, look after yourself, and support your mental health.